gargalloeric/k8s-learning/docs/pods.md

 - Shared memory
 - More...

-So, if we have multiple containers in the same Pod (a multi-container Pod) this will be avaliable to the outside world through the same IP address.
+So, if we have multiple containers in the same Pod (a multi-container Pod) this will be abaliable to the outside world through the same IP address.
 If the containers inside the Pod need to communicate with each other, they can use the `localhost`interface.

 > [!NOTE]